CFB Playoff Selections

 Media perspective: Split on this one.
 Non-division winner, Alabama, in the exact same position that Ohio State was in the previous year, gets in over Big 10 Champion, Ohio State, and runner up, Wisconsin.

-Eliteness perspective: An Elite Program with 1 loss gets in over an Elite Program with 2 losses and a non-elite program with 1 loss.
+Eliteness perspective: An Elite Program with 1 loss gets in over an Elite Program with 2 losses in Ohio State and a non-elite program with 1 loss in Wisconsin.
+Georgia, a non-elite, gets in and gets the #3 seed as the champion of the EP at #4’s conference.

 - Left Out: 5.
 Georgia 11-2 (EP #3) 6.
 Ohio State 12-1 (EP #4)

 Media perspective: Most college football fans probably thought Georgia was the 2nd or 3rd best team, but OU and Notre Dame got in over them.
 Some in the media think leaving a 2nd SEC team out was a move the committee made to “save the CFP system.”
-This is one year after they put 2 SEC teams in and they both made the championship game.
+This is one year after they did put 2 SEC teams in and they both won in the semi-finals and made the championship game.
 Ohio State was a distant #6 seed.

 Eliteness perspective: You have 2 undefeated Elite Programs as the #1 and #2 seeds.
-An undefeated non-elite, Notre Dame, and a 1 loss Elite, Oklahoma, got in over a 2 loss elite program, Georgia…barely.
-Texas ended up upsetting Georgia in the Sugar Bowl which could/should lead to future ramifications for both teams.
+An undefeated non-elite, Notre Dame, and a 1 loss Elite, Oklahoma, got in over a 2 loss elite program, Georgia.